 6. The Time Traveler’s Wife (2003)

-In The Time taveler’s Wife, Harry is diagnosed with Chrono displacement disorder; he finds himself flung through time to moments in his past, present, or future, always without warning.
+In The Time traveler’s Wife, Harry is diagnosed with Chrono displacement disorder; he finds himself flung through time to moments in his past, present, or future, always without warning.
 Harry falls in love with art student Claire.
 The couple finds themselves attempting to lead everyday lives despite Harry being ripped continuously away.

 This tragic tale is well regarded for depicting time travel without any other sci-fi elements.
 The storyline focuses purely on the effects it has on the two main characters, never losing focus of their personal story.
 Readers have praised its emotional stakes, well-developed characters, and originality.
 Time travel is not used as something that can be controlled, but as a tragic force of nature.